Unifying Statistical and Mathematical Modeling Through a Causal Inference Lens: Identification

 The previous framework for analyzing a mathematical model offers some important insights on how mathematical models might be evaluated regarding their utility.
 Here, the utility of a mathematical model for constructing bounds for a causal effect in a given context depends on the model-capture assumption in \eqref{Eq2}.
 Importantly, the role between functions and parameters was separated by introducing the concept of a \textit{vacuous model} which meant that no structural assumptions were imposed beyond the definition of variables and time-ordering.
 There is an analog to problem faced by non-vacuous models in statistical modeling: the g-null paradox, where the parametric g-formula is guaranteed to be misspecified under the sharp causal null hypothesis with time-varying confounding \cite{mcgrathRevisitingGnullParadox2022}.
 The g-null paradox is an undesirable property of the parametric g-formula.
 I suggest that non-vacuous mathematical models should be viewed in a similar manner to the g-null paradox, undesirable but acceptable in absence of alternatives.

 Equation \eqref{Eq2} also indicates how a mathematical model might be justified or evaluated.
 Given a context, choices of $\Theta^*$ and $\Lambda^*$ need to be justified.
 Here, external information (e.g., trials, observational cohorts, pharmacokinetic studies, animal models, beliefs, etc.) that is relevant to the context $S=1$ should guide these choices.
 Specifying narrow ranges for $\Theta^*,\Lambda^*$ (and thus computing narrow bounds for $\psi$) is only justifiable given the available information.
 Like the no unmeasured confounding assumption in statistical modeling with observational data, this assumption is not given by study design.
 To illustrate, consider the mathematical model developed to evaluate the effect of a hand washing intervention on rotavirus and rhinovirus transmission among adults \cite{beamerModelingHumanViruses2015a}.
 This model relied on a parameter for hand-to-mouth contacts, with the choice based on data from children aged 7-12 years old.
 As noted by the authors, this choice might be a conservative value for this parameter (but was unverified) and thus the results should be viewed with that in mind.
 The framework presented here helps to formalize these notions.
+Additionally, this framework might be helpful to clarify common adages in modeling , like simpler models are to be preferred \cite{robinsonTenRulesEffective2022, coenHowMathematicalModels2007}.